daycyberwox/Cybersecurity-HomeLab/README.md

 # About Me
 Hi!
 I'm Day.

-SOC Analyst & College Student.
+Cyber Threat Analyst & College Student.

 https://twitter.com/DayCyberwox

-You can also check out my Youtube Playlist for a visual step by step guide to this process: https://youtube.com/playlist?list=PLDqMNdDvMsRkmtiKcZwbhOz7MeLQE0r3G
+You can also check out my Youtube for a visual step by step guide to this process: https://youtube.com/playlist?list=PLDqMNdDvMsRkmtiKcZwbhOz7MeLQE0r3G

 For questions and help with the lab, you can join my discord server: https://discord.gg/QWW2wSdDmD